37Rb/godot-overhead-car-2d/README.md

 OverheadCar2D is [registered as a named class](https://docs.godotengine.org/en/4.0/tutorials/scripting/gdscript/gdscript_basics.html#registering-named-classes) so you can add a new OverheadCar2D node from the Create New Node dialog.
 You'll need to extend the OverheadCar2D class to use it.
 Make sure you choose Extend Script not Attach Script.

+### The _provide_input Callback

-Use the `_provide_input(input)` callback to connect your game's input to the car physics engine.
+Use the `_provide_input` callback to connect your game's input to the car physics engine.
 There are 3 fields on the input object used to control the car.

 ```gdscript
 class CarInput: